 The Company measures its stock-based awards granted to employees, non-employee directors, consultants and independent advisors based on the estimated grant date fair value of the awards.
 For stock-based awards with only service conditions, compensation expense is recognized over the requisite service period using the straight-line method.
 For stock-based awards that include performance conditions, compensation expense is not recognized until the performance condition is probable to occur.
 The Company uses the Black-Scholes option pricing model to estimate the fair value of its stock-based awards.
 The Black-Scholes option pricing model requires the Company to make assumptions and judgements about the variables used in the calculations, including the fair value of common stock, expected term, expected volatility of the Company's common stock, risk-free interest rate and expected dividend yield.
-As the stock-based compensation is based on awards ultimately expected to vest, it is reduced by forfeitures.
 The Company accounts for forfeitures of stock-based awards as they occur.